-Members: Douglas Lloyd (Chair), The Honorable Patrick Bowler
+Members: Douglas Lloyd (Chair)

 This subcommittee was created at the January 22, 2008 meeting to monitor and provide long-range goals for the State Drug Court Treatment Advisory Committee.
-In 2020, the Vision Subcommittee observed that due to the pandemic, numerous specialty courts were required to go virtual.
+In 2021, the Vision Subcommittee observed that due to the pandemic, numerous specialty courts had gone virtual, and either were continuing virtual or in some cases were participating in a hybrid manner (both in person and virtual).
 Going virtual provided the specialty courts the opportunity to continue their good work (staffing, court interaction with participants) while allowing individuals to remain safely distanced.
-The vision committee believes that further studies should be completed to determine if by going virtual more communities and courts can create and continue specialty courts.
-The question for the committee is whether allowing a virtual court to function allows more participation of defendants without the need to travel great distances to be a part of the specialty court.
-The Vision Subcommittee will continue to monitor the courts as well as other groups and organizations as a guide for future input as to whether virtual courts should continue.
+The vision committee continues to believe that further research should be completed to determine if by going virtual or in some hybrid fashion more communities and courts can create and continue specialty courts.
+The question for the committee is whether allowing a virtual or hybrid court to function allows more participation of defendants without the need to travel great distances to be a part of the specialty court.
+The Vision Subcommittee will continue to monitor the courts as well as other groups and organizations as a guide for future input as to whether virtual or hybrid courts would be wise to continue.